 The transmission gear selector is located on the left side of the vehicle.
-The transmission selector lever has four positions: high forward; reverse; neutral; and low forward.

-NOTE: To extend belt life, use low
+The transmission selector lever has five positions: low forward; high forward; neutral;reverse;and parking.

-forward gear in heavy pulling situations and in situations where you are operating below 7mph(11km/h) for extended periods of time.
+NOTE: To extend belt life, use low forward gear in heavy pulling situations and in situations where you are operating below 7mph(11km/h) for extended periods of time.